-A scoping exercise is the holy grail of your data project success be it Data Science, Product or Data Engineering.
-In our last article, The most critical exercise that guarantees Big Data project success!, we discussed how without any structured scoping exercise you are heading toward a road of shallow project goals and project failure.
+A scoping exercise is the holy grail of your data project success be it Data Science, Product, or Data Engineering.
+In our last article, we covered the most critical exercise that guarantees big data project success.
+We discussed how managing projects without any structured scoping exercise can lead to a road of shallow project goals and project failure.

-Just to give a quick recap, a key output of the scoping exercise is that project teams can understand the specific areas of value additions before developing a formal project plan.
+Just to give a quick recap, a key output of the project management planning or scoping exercise is that teams should understand the specific areas of value additions before developing a formal project plan.

-A scoping exercise represents a common understanding of the project scope which is apart of the project planning that involves identifying and documenting a list of specific project goals, deliverables, tasks, costs, deadlines for the purpose of facilitating communication among the stakeholders and for setting authorities and limits for the project manager and team.
+Project management and planning involve a scoping exercise that represents a common understanding of the project.
+It involves identifying and documenting a list of specific project goals, deliverables, tasks, costs, and deadlines for the purpose of facilitating communication among the stakeholders and for setting authorities and limits for the project manager and team.

-Whether you are new to data-driven decision making or have been using advanced data analytics to an extent to empower your business decisions, a sophisticated and expert project planning and execution methodology will not only ensure project success but also streamline the entire engagement journey.
-Our process starts with the Discovery phase where we understand the customer, their business goals, challenges, types of data available and ends with achievable outcomes.
-Through this complete process, we jointly carry out your data walkthrough, educate you about the nuances of the different technologies and propose a solution which meets all the expectations that help you in achieving your business goals.
+Whether you are new to data-driven decision making or have been using advanced data analytics to an extent to empower your business decisions, sophisticated and expert project management planning and execution will not only ensure project success but also streamline the entire engagement journey.
+Our process starts with the discovery phase where we understand the customer, their business goals, challenges, types of data available and ends with achievable outcomes.
+Through this complete process, we jointly carry out your data walkthrough, educate you about the nuances of the different technologies and propose a solution that meets all the expectations that help you in achieving your business goals.

 Phase 1- Discovery

 After an initial gathering of the project’s background information from the client, we arrive at a basic understanding of the business, project goals, and data sources.
 We will also be looking at the information required for asking the right questions during the next phases of scoping exercise.

 Phase 2- Exploration and Understanding of Existing System